eugeneyan/Statistical-Inference/README.md

 Slides for Week 3 (hypothesis testing and t tests) are available here: to be updated

-Slides for Week 4 are available here: to be updated
+Slides for Week 4 (ANOVA and corrections) are available here: to be updated